SyncfusionExamples/Creating-Real-Time-KPI-Dashboards-Using-.NET-MAUI-Charts/README.md

 ## Troubleshooting

 **Path Too Long Exception**

-If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.Path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.
+If you are facing a path too long exception when building this example project, close Visual Studio and rename the repository to a shorter name before building the project.

-Refer to the blog for step-by-step guidance on Creating Real-Time KPI Dashboards Using .NET MAUI Toolkit Charts
+For a step-by-step procedure, refer to the [Real-Time KPI Dashboard blog](https://www.syncfusion.com/blogs/post/real-time-kpi-dashboard-dotnet-maui)